Southampton-RSG/2021-11-1-socobio-crs/novice/shell/01-filedir.md

 >
 > The home directory path will look different on different operating systems.
 > On Linux it will look like `/home/nelle`,
-> on Git Bash on Windows it will look like `/c/Users/nelle`,
+> on Git Bash on Windows it will look something like `/c/Users/nelle`,
-> and on Windows itself it will be similar to `C:\Documents and Settings\nelle`.
+> and on Windows itself it will be similar to `C:\Users\nelle`.
 > Note that it may also look slightly different for different versions of
 > Windows.